ajitabhpandey/ajitabh-scripts/README.md

 The scripts under notifications are used for various types of notification a.k.a SMS, telegram etc

 * way2sms.pl - This perl script can send SMS using provider [[WAY2SMS](https://www.way2sms.com/)

+## Miscellaneous Scripts

+* stream_downloaded.sh - This shell script runs in a loop till a live stream becomes available and downloads it.